VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 But we have to choose a better one!
 Finpension 3a has advantages over VIAC for long-term investing!
 Being able to invest 99% in stocks is good.
 And reducing the fees by about 10% is a great thing.

-Adding to the fact that custom strategies can lower the fees and push foreign exposure to a maximum, I think Finpension is an excellent third pillar!
+Considering that custom strategies can lower fees and maximize foreign exposure, I think Finpension is an excellent third pillar!

-In 2021, I contributed to Finpension instead of contributing to VIAC.
+In 2021, I contributed to Finpension instead of VIAC.
 Given my long-term horizon and aggressive investing, it fits me best.
-And I think it is the better option for most people who will retire soon.
-As of 2022, I now have four accounts at Finpension 3a and will open a new one in 2023.
+I think it is the better option for most people who will retire soon.
+As of 2024, I now have all my 3a accounts at Finpension 3a.

 Which of VIAC vs Finpension 3a do you think is the best?
 Which third pillar provider are you using?